 Since 2016, several milestones of the project have been successful.
 In November 2017 the abutment walls of the bridge were painted white by the Cecil County Roads Division to cover the graffiti.
 Throughout 2018 and 2019 several “Trash Bash” events were held to clean up the heavily littered areas under and around the Muddy Lane bridge.
 In January of 2020 Amtrak painted the bridge beams with a two-tone yellow and black pattern and the abutment walls bright yellow to discourage additional bridge strikes and to cover graffiti on beams, solving two problems at once.
 Additionally, brush and trees were cleared from around the bottom of the bridge.
 We will continue monitoring the roadway for any additional safety issues that need to be addressed in the future.

-Please help us raise additional funds for our 2020 and 2021 Trash Bash events.
+Please help us raise additional funds for our 2022 Trash Bash event.
 We offer food and drinks to our volunteers as a thank you for coming to clean up the liter from the roadway.
 We rely on donations from supporters like you to continue this effort annually.

 Why Does This Project Matter?